Olympic Games: Politics

 Currently, the government of Iran has taken steps to avoid any competition between its athletes and those from Israel.
-An Iranian judoka, Arash Miresmaeili, did not compete in a match against an Israeli during the 2004 Summer Olympics.
+Arash Miresmaeili, an Iranian judoka, did not compete in a match against an Israeli during the 2004 Summer Olympics.
 Although he was officially disqualified for being overweight, Miresmaeli was awarded US$125,000 in prize money by the Iranian government, an amount paid to all Iranian gold medal winners.
 He was officially cleared of intentionally avoiding the bout, but his receipt of the prize money raised suspicion.

-In 2022, in the wake of the Russian invasion of Ukraine, the IOC Executive Board "recommends no participation of Russian and Belarusian athletes and officials, urges International Sports Federations and organizers of sports events worldwide to do everything in their power to ensure that no athlete or sports official from Russia or Belarus be allowed to take part under the name of Russia or Belarus."
+In 2022, in the wake of the Russian invasion of Ukraine, the IOC Executive Board "recommends no participation of Russian and Belarusian athletes and officials, urges International Sports Federations and organisers of sports events worldwide to do everything in their power to ensure that no athlete or sports official from Russia or Belarus be allowed to take part under the name of Russia or Belarus."
+In 2023, the IOC announced that Russian and Belarusian athletes could participate in the Olympics under certain conditions: they must not represent their country or any associated organisation, and those actively supporting the Russian invasion of Ukraine are barred from competing.
+This decision aimed to allow athletes to compete and enhance their stature.
+While 32 athletes accepted the invitation, 28 qualified athletes declined.
+Competing under a neutral flag and uniform, these athletes had a neutral song played if they won any medals, instead of their national anthems.
+Additionally, the audience was prohibited from waving their flags.